claceio/docs/content/docs/QuickStart.md

 app_stg_2cSkPeHiATfH46pcUX8EdZqdWQb STG         4 SYST main:c00d7b1e99712de13745      /dugit_cl_stage                                             github.com/claceio/clace/examples/disk_usage
 ```

 In the above listing, the staging app is on version 4, prod app on version 3.
-The "\*" in the `app list` output indicates that the prod app has staged changes waiting to be promoted.
-Running `clace app promote /dugit` will update prod with the staged changes.
+The `*` in the `app list` output indicates that the prod app has staged changes waiting to be promoted.
+Running `clace app promote /dugit` will update prod with the staged changes. `version revert` reverts to previous version. `version switch` can be used to switch to particular version, `next` and `previous` are shortcuts for version numbers.
+Version commands run against the specific app, so revert can be done on the staging app or the main app independently.

 ## Developing Apps

-Clace apps are written using Starlark and Go HTML templates.
-Starlark is a subset of Python, it is easy to pick up even if you are not familiar with Python.
-Go HTML templates are used by tools like Hugo and Helm.
+Clace app backend can be written in any language, running in a container.
+Some apps can be written in [Starlark](https://github.com/google/starlark-go) and [Go HTML templates](https://pkg.go.dev/text/template), in which case no containers are required.

-See [overview]({{< ref "app/overview/" >}}) for a quick start overview on developing Clace applications.
+See [dev overview]({{< ref "app/overview/" >}}) for a quick start overview on developing Clace applications.